piky/devstack/doc/source/guides/neutron.rst

 In this configuration we are defining FIXED_RANGE to be a subnet that exists in the private RFC1918 address space - however in a real setup FIXED_RANGE would be a public IP address range, so that you could access your instances from the public internet.
+The 'q-lbaas' flag enables Version 1 of the neutron load balancing service, and is synonymous with 'q-lbaasv1'.
+To enable Version 2 of the loadbalancing service, use 'q-lbaasv2'.

 The following is a snippet of the DevStack configuration on the compute node.